missmissfreya/functionalBrainConnectivity-FL/README.md

-# brainImaging_FL
+# functionalBrainConnectivity_FL
-A summary of brain diagnostic imaging datasets that can be used for federal learning
+A summary of brain fMRI datasets that can be used for federal learning